cheikhshift/jsonfaas/readme.md

 ## Setup

 ### Github Repo
-You will need a Github repository to successfully download your package's dependencies automatically.
+You will need a Git repository accessible online to successfully download your package's dependencies automatically.
+With this example I used this repository.
-1. Create a new repository with local folder path template : `$GOPATH/src/github.com/yourusername/foldername`
+1. Create a new repository with local folder path template : `$GOPATH/src/{github.com || or other git service}/yourusername/foldername`

 ### GOS project
 Change your working directory to the github repository you've just created.